 “I feel like my reading comprehension skills skyrocketed during my time in this course, and for that, I am grateful”

 "I now actually know how to effectively take apart arguments as well as accurately construct my own."

 “Michael Prinzing showed great enthusiasm towards the subject matter and a genuine love for teaching and hearing our opinions.
 He was kind and easy to get in touch with should we need the help and need his attention.”

-“He is a very good instructor.
-He is the reason why I stayed in this class.
+“He is the reason why I stayed in this class.
 I am not a philosophy person but he made it tolerable.
 He expressed his ideas clearly and is passionate about the subject.
 He seemed like he wanted the best for us and for us to succeed.”

 “Michael handled questions with dignity – it was one of the only classes where I truly felt like I could ask any question without it seeming stupid.”